 Eco-friendly building projects include West Kendall Baptist Hospital, at SW 96 Street and SW 162 Avenue.
 The hospital is one of the first acute care hospitals in the region to be certified as a green building through the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) program.
 Other LEED-certification projects include the conversion of Homestead Hospital and the South Miami Medical Arts Building.
 Those buildings will conserve energy and water due to green building practices.

 Baptist Health’s commitment to the environment dates back to 1972, when an energy-efficient plan was implemented for Baptist Hospital.
 That plan was the vision of Brian E. Keeley, an up-and-coming executive who led the building team with a passion for the environment.
-Nearly 40 years later, as president and CEO of Baptist Health, Mr. Keeley remains committed to green policies and construction.
+Nearly 40 years later, as CEO of Baptist Health, Mr. Keeley remains committed to green policies and construction.

 Here is summary of eco-friendly initiatives launched over the last year: